gerhardsletten/svgsprites/README.md

 svgsprites
 ==========

-Node js tool to generate sprites of both standard images and svg images
+Node js tool to generate sprites of both standard images and svg imagest